Miku Pro Baby Monitor Review

 Looking for a secure, free-subscription wifi baby monitor?
 Read along.
-This is a review of Miku, one of the top wifi baby monitors in 2021.
+This is a review of Miku, one of the top wifi baby monitors in 2022.
 You should also note that a new model which is an upgrade to this original Miku baby monitor called Miku Pro was released in 2021.
-You can read our review of it here.

 Miku baby monitor was launched in early 2019 during the Consumer Electronics Show in Las Vegas and currently sells in most markets including Europe, Australia, US, and the UK.
 This gem was developed by a home-based startup based out of Los Angeles, California called Miku.